Bring sustainable growth to the rural economy

 The report proposes specific responses to these problem areas as well as calling for a “comprehensive and place-based rural strategy”.

 Some funding is being allocated to “bring sustainable growth to the rural economy”, but sustainability is obviously a long-term proposition so we’ll need to keep tracking.
-In the meantime, this is ‘in progress’.
-Follow this policy for updates when we get them.
+At the time the general election was called (and Parliament was therefore dissolved) this policy remained ‘in progress’.

 Sustain your mental growth – get the details!